Traveling to Meet a Minor

 It is common for undercover officers to pretend to be children or mothers in order to catch adults for this particular crime, as with child pornography or similar offenses.
 In some cases, they may talk a suspect into teaching their child about sex.
 The entrapment defense sometimes can be raised in response, but only when certain factors are present.
 It matters who initiated the discussion of sex, how often the officer tried to contact you about the sex, how long the relationship was, and whether the officer persisted even after you expressed reluctance.
 Law enforcement officers are not permitted to take someone who does not have a predisposition toward committing a particular crime and persuade them to do so.
 More often, entrapment is an appropriate defense when a police officer poses as a parent and tries to coerce a suspect to get involved with the child.

 In some cases, there may be no actual sexual activity discussed.
 It may be possible for your attorney to argue that the purpose was not sex but friendship.
 For example, if you discussed a non-sexual hobby with someone who later turned out to be a minor, and you arranged to meet her at a place where you pursue the hobby, there may be a plausible argument that there is insufficient evidence of traveling for sexual purposes.Seek Assistance from a St. Petersburg Defense Lawyer for a Sex Crime Charge

-If you are being investigated for traveling to meet a minor in St. Petersburg, it can be helpful to retain an attorney even before charges are filed.
-Our founder, Will Hanlon, has been providing criminal defense representation since 1994.
-We are dedicated to guarding the rights of the accused.
-You can call Hanlon Law at 727-897-5413 or submit our online form for an appointment.
+If you have been accused of traveling to meet a minor in St. Petersburg, you may want to get an aggressive lawyer on your side before charges are filed.
+Our founder, Will Hanlon, has fought for criminal defendants since 1994.
+You can call Hanlon Law at 727.289.0222 or submit our online form for an appointment.